brry/fpsetup/README.md

   - render (a.k.a. compile) `check_quarto.qmd` as instructed inside
 - <mark>Step 4f</mark>:  `CTRL` + `K` + `S` to open keyboard shortcuts (or via the cog wheel at the bottom left) and set whichever you like (suggestions as in Rstudio).
-  Set first, then rightklick -> "show same keybindings"" to deal with duplicates.
+  Set first, then rightclick -> "show same keybindings" to deal with duplicates.
-  - (useful for scoring exercices) type "Python Run" and set
+  - (useful for scoring exercices) search "Python Run" and set
     - Selection/Line to `CTRL` + `ENTER`
-    - Python File in Terminal to `CTRL` + `SHIFT` + `S`
+    - Python File in (Dedicated\*) Terminal to `CTRL` + `SHIFT` + `S` (*: see Step 7)
-  - type "comment" and set
+  - search "comment" and set
     - Toggle Line Comment to `CTRL` + `SHIFT` + `C`
     - Toggle Block Comment also to `CTRL` + `SHIFT` + `C`
-  - type "delete" and set
+  - search "delete" and set
     - Delete Line to `CTRL` + `D`
-  - type "duplicate" and set
+  - search "duplicate" and set
     - Duplicate Selection to `CTRL` + `SHIFT` + `D`

 #### Misc